The Big Family Picnic: The Aftermath

 - One case of a crippling fear of barbecue implements.

-Once again your uncle brought his trunk full of games/weapons:
+The source of many of the problems was your uncle and his trunk full of games/weapons:

 - Horse shoes.